SOIL – CITY – SOLIDARITY

 • A 30% discount on books available from Permanent Publications

-• All organic food (lunches, some dinners when there are evening activities, and tea and snacks during breaks - please provide us with your dietary requirements when you apply.
+• Seasonal, local and vegetarian food (lunches, some dinners when there are evening activities, and tea and snacks during breaks - please provide us with your dietary requirements when you apply.
 As during many permaculture courses, participants will support cooking on a rota)

 COURSE OBJECTIVES, DESCRIPTION AND CONTENT